itchonib/astrodate/README.md

 ## APIs

-- [Immanuel API] (https://immanuel.app/) was used to generate the astrological signs of users.
+[Immanuel API] (https://immanuel.app/) was used to generate the astrological signs of users.
-- [Universial Tutorial] (https://www.universal-tutorial.com/) to generate the lists of countries, states, and cities used in sign ups
+[Universial Tutorial] (https://www.universal-tutorial.com/) to generate the lists of countries, states, and cities used in sign ups
--[Opendatasoft] was used to generate latitude and longitude of locations and zipcodes. (https://public.opendatasoft.com/explore/dataset/cities-and-towns-of-the-united-states/map/?location=2,51.73939,54.26715&basemap=jawg.streets)
+[Opendatasoft](https://public.opendatasoft.com/) was used to generate latitude and longitude of locations and zipcodes.

 ## Additional dependencies and imports